nowaalex/af-utils/website/src/content/reference/virtual-core/classes/VirtualScroller.md

 `void`

 #### Remarks

+See the [layout elements guide](/virtual/guides/layout-elements) for how sticky siblings reserve space around the size element.

 Positioning remains native CSS `sticky`, keeping motion synchronized with compositor scrolling.
 If its computed `z-index` is `auto`, the model adds